tomodutch/lumen-template/README.md

 namespace App\Http\Controllers;

-use App\Post;
+use App\Group;
 use Illuminate\Http\Request;
 use Illuminate\Http\Response;
-use App\Resources\Post as PostResource;
+use App\Resources\Group as GroupResource;
-use App\Resources\PostCollection as PostCollectionResource;
+use App\Resources\GroupCollection as GroupCollectionResource;

-class PostController extends Controller
+class GroupController extends Controller
 {
     /**
      * Create a new controller instance.